 top of page

-Protein is a building block of multiple crucial body components including muscles, skin, enzymes, and hormones.
+Protein is a building block of multiple crucial body components, including muscles, skin, enzymes, and hormones.
 When managing weight, protein helps in several ways:

 • Supports muscle synthesis and recovery: Eating enough protein after exercise helps repair muscle fibres and build new tissue.